 The highly sensitive brain is a powerful social machine.
 It’s built to understand social cues that others never even notice.
 You easily read what other people are feeling or thinking when they act a certain way, and you’re keenly aware of it.
 Seriously, this is about as close to being psychic as anything ever discovered in science.

 As a sensitive person, that gift is there to protect you.
 You know you get overstimulated easily and are strongly affected by people who are cruel, rude, or careless with your heart.
 Your brain knows that too, and it gives you warnings about the people around you.

-This year, don’t ignore your intuition — in all your life’s choices, but especially regarding your relationships.
-This doesn’t mean you never apply logic to a situation or seek more information beyond your initial impression.
-It simply means that if your intuition is giving you pause, you respect that voice and give it a chance to make its case.
+Stop ignoring your intuition — in all your life’s choices, but especially in your relationships.
+This doesn’t mean you never seek more information beyond your initial impression (sometimes even our powerful intuition doesn’t get it 100 percent right).
+But if your intuition is giving you pause, respect that voice and give it a chance to make its case.

 4. I resolve to seek out other HSPs.